pavkids84-dev/cloud-infrastructure-labs/network/README.md

 → Persistent network configuration
 ```

-This same principle appears throughout the Linux infrastructure labs.
+This same distinction appears throughout Linux and container infrastructure.

 ---

 # Legacy and Modern Tools

-Some course materials contain older Linux networking commands.
+Some training materials contain historical Linux networking commands and terminology.

-They are preserved for understanding, while modern alternatives are also documented.
+These are preserved for context while modern alternatives are also documented.

-Examples:
+Examples include:

 ```text
 route